-- Official transcript or verification letter verifying completion of studies at an institution of higher education, high school, or language institute that uses English as the language of instruction. - TOEFL (Test of English as a Foreign Language) score report, or score report of IELTS or EIKEN. - Verification of an interview to assess the applicant's English language proficiency.
+- Official transcript or verification letter verifying completion of studies at an institution of higher education, high school, or language institute that uses English as the language of instruction. - TOEFL (Test of English as a Foreign Language) score report, or score report of IELTS or EIKEN.
+Duolingo is also accepted. - Verification of an interview to assess the applicant's English language proficiency.